vitalab/vitalab.github.io/deep-learning/_posts/2018-05-17-weak-sem-seg.md

 The final segmentation map is $$H = H_0 + \frac{1}{n_d} \sum_{i=0}^{n_d}H_i$$ where $$H_0$$ is the output without dilation and $$n_d$$ is the number of dilation scheme.

 To train the network, they compare $$H$$ to the output of a saliency detector.
+---
 By adding a CRF at the end, they get SotA results on Pascal.

 ![](/deep-learning/images/weak-sem-seg/table2.png)
+---

-By training their network with 2.9k **strong** samples (ie. sample fully-annotated) they can get much better results.
+By training their network with 2.9k **strong** samples (ie. samples fully-annotated) they can get much better results.

 ![](/deep-learning/images/weak-sem-seg/table4.png)